gawdeganesh/Data-engineering-interview-questions/content/dwha.md

 [Table of Contents](#Data-Warehousing-Architecture)

 ## What is Dimensional Modeling?
-Dimensional Modeling is a design concept used by many data warehouse designers to build their data warehouse.
-In this design model all the data is stored in two types of tables - Facts table and Dimension table.
-Fact table contains the facts/measurements of the business and the dimension table contains the context of measurements i.e., the dimensions on which the facts are calculated.Dimension modeling is a method for designing data warehouse.
-Three types of modeling are there
-1. Conceptual modeling
-2. Logical modeling
-3. Physical modeling.
+Dimensional modeling is a technique used in data warehousing to organize and structure data in a way that makes it easy to understand and analyze.
+It is a data modeling technique specifically designed for analytical systems and business intelligence (BI) applications.

+In dimensional modeling, data is organized into two types of tables: fact tables and dimension tables.
+Fact tables contain quantitative data that can be measured, such as sales figures or customer transactions, and are typically large and detailed.
+Dimension tables contain descriptive information about the data in the fact tables, such as time, geography, and product attributes.

+Dimensional modeling has several key features:

+Star schema: Dimensional models are typically organized as a star schema, where one or more fact tables are connected to several dimension tables.
+The fact tables are at the center of the schema, with the dimension tables branching out from them like spokes on a wheel.

+Denormalized data: Dimensional models are denormalized, meaning that data is duplicated across multiple tables to reduce the need for complex joins and improve query performance.

+Hierarchical structures: Dimension tables often have hierarchical structures, such as product categories or geographic regions, that provide a natural way to aggregate and summarize data.

+Business-oriented design: Dimensional models are designed to reflect the way that business users think about their data, with a focus on key performance indicators (KPIs) and metrics that are important to the business.

+Dimensional modeling is widely used in data warehousing and BI applications because it provides a simple and intuitive way to organize and analyze data.
+By organizing data into fact and dimension tables, and using a star schema to connect them, dimensional models provide a clear and consistent way to understand complex data relationships and analyze data at different levels of granularity.

 [Table of Contents](#Data-Warehousing-Architecture)